Swami X

-Swami X (1925-2015) was an American boardwalk performer and stand-up comedian.
+Harry W. Hart, known by the stage name Swami X, (November 1925, Philadelphia, Pennsylvania—August 29, 2015, Los Angeles, California) was an American boardwalk performer and stand-up comedian.
 Active from the 1970s to 1985, he performed in Los Angeles, San Francisco, Berkeley, and New York.
 He was known for bawdy sexual humor and political invective.

+Biography

+Hart was born in mid-November 1925 in Philadelphia, Pennsylvania.
+He died at age 89 on August 29, 2015 at the home of former Los Angeles City Councilman Bill Rosendahl.

+Career

 Swami X's act was a monologue mixing pithy sociopolitical observations with poetry, sarcasm and humor, which typically included blasphemy, profanity, and attacking "sacred cows"—producing "pleased shock and delighted outrage" in observers.
 His notable lines include: